Finding the Second-Best Candidate under the Mallows Model: Precise Parameter Settings for the Mallows Model

 \subsection{Precise result for Case 3.1 (and Case 3.2)}

-Unlike in the previous section, we now use the term $k$-pickable permutation for a permutation that corresponds to a strategy that rejects the first $k$ candidates and then accepts the next left-to-right maximum and results in one pick.
-Let
+Unlike in the previous section, in Section~\ref{c1} we use the term {\em $k$-pickable permutation} for a permutation that corresponds to a strategy that rejects the first $k$ candidates and then accepts the next left-to-right maximum and results in one pick.
+We also use the term {\em non-$k$-pickable permutation} to describe a permutation which is not $k$-pickable.